configcat/docs/docs/requests.md

 Additionally, there are Webhooks available to get notified about changes instantly.
 [Read more about Webhooks.](advanced/notifications-webhooks.md)

-# Requests explained via live examples
+# Requests explained through examples

 ### Backend
 Backend applications typically have a lower number of instances than frontend applications.